 E. On How to Be an Honest Person

 384. You ought to know that God likes those who are honest.
-In essence, God is faithful, and so His words can always be trusted; His actions, furthermore, are faultless and unquestionable, which is why God likes those who are absolutely honest with Him.
-Honesty means giving your heart to God, being genuine with God in all things, being open with Him in all things, never hiding the facts, not trying to deceive those above and below you, and not doing things only to curry favor with God.
+God has an essence of faithfulness, and so His words can always be trusted; His actions, furthermore, are faultless and unquestionable, which is why God likes those who are absolutely honest with Him.
+Honesty means giving your heart to God, not being false toward God in anything, being open with Him in all things, never hiding the facts, not trying to deceive those above and below you, and not doing things that are merely attempts to curry favor with God.
 In short, to be honest is to be pure in your actions and words, and to deceive neither God nor man.
 What I say is very simple, but to you it is doubly arduous.
 Many people would rather be condemned to hell than speak and act honestly.
 Little wonder that I have other treatment in store for those who are dishonest.
-Of course, I know full well how difficult it is for you to be honest.
-Because you are all so clever, so good at measuring people with your own petty yardstick, this makes My work much simpler.
+Of course, I know full well how difficult it is for you to be honest people.
+Because you are all so “clever,” so good at measuring the hearts of noble people based on your own mean mindset, this makes My work much simpler.
 And since you each hug your secrets to your bosom, well then, I shall send you, one by one, into disaster to be “schooled” by fire, so that thereafter you may become dead set on your belief in My words.
-Ultimately, I shall wrest from your mouth the words “God is a faithful God,” whereupon you shall beat upon your breast and lament, “Devious is the heart of man!”
+Ultimately, I shall wrest from your mouth the words “God is a faithful God,” whereupon you shall beat upon your breast and lament, “The heart of man is so deceitful!”
 What will be your state of mind at this time?
-I imagine you will not be as triumphant as you are now.
+Surely you won’t be as carried away with pride as you are now!
 And much less will you be as “profound and abstruse” as you are now.
-In the presence of God, some people are all prim and proper, they take pains to be “well-behaved,” yet they bare their fangs and brandish their claws in the presence of the Spirit.
+In the presence of God, some people are all prim and proper, and especially “well-behaved,” yet they bare their fangs and brandish their claws in the presence of the Spirit.
 Would you number such people among the ranks of the honest?
 If you are a hypocrite, someone who is skilled in “interpersonal relations,” then I say that you are definitely someone who tries to trifle with God.
 If your words are riddled with excuses and valueless justifications, then I say that you are someone who is loath to put the truth into practice.
-If you have many confidences that you are reluctant to share, if you are highly averse to laying bare your secrets—your difficulties—before others to seek the way of the light, then I say that you are someone who will not attain salvation easily, and who will not easily emerge from the darkness.
-If seeking the way of the truth pleases you well, then you are someone who dwells always in the light.
+If you have many private matters that are difficult to speak of, if you are highly averse to laying bare your secrets—your difficulties—before others to seek the way of the light, then I say that you are someone who will have great difficulty attaining salvation, and who will have difficulty emerging from the darkness.
+If you really enjoy seeking the way of the truth, then you are someone who dwells always in the light.
 If you are very glad to be a service-doer in the house of God, working diligently and conscientiously in obscurity, always giving and never taking, then I say that you are a loyal saint, because you seek no reward and are simply being an honest person.
 If you are willing to be candid, if you are willing to expend your all, if you are able to sacrifice your life for God and stand firm in your testimony, if you are honest to the point where you know only to satisfy God and not to consider yourself or take for yourself, then I say that such people are those who are nourished in the light and who shall live forever in the kingdom.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Three Admonitions